badsectorlabs/ludus/docs/docs/using-ludus/blueprints.md

 ludus range deploy
 ```

+Blueprint export is a **config snapshot**, not a full installable artifact.
+The tarball carries `blueprint.yml` (display metadata), `range-config.yml`, `requirements.yml`, and the blueprint's thumbnail if one is set.
+Galaxy role and collection pins in `requirements.yml` are re-resolved on the importer's instance via ansible-galaxy.
+Custom local roles and Packer templates do not travel with a single-blueprint export — if you need to distribute those alongside a blueprint, package them as a [source](./sources.md) instead.

 ### Subscription roles

-Subscription role bytes aren't included; `subscription_refs.yml` lists names only.
-Applying on an instance without a valid license returns `403` listing the unmet roles.
+Subscription role bytes are never carried; only the names declared under `subscription_roles:` in `requirements.yml`.
+At deploy time, an instance without a valid license (or whose catalog doesn't cover one of the names) will fail when ansible-galaxy tries to install the role.
 See the [Private Role Catalog](../enterprise/subscription-roles/roles-overview.md) for the list of subscription roles.

 ### Recovering from a failed install